SamAkc/BaMoBe/README.md

 ## Clone repository

 Start with `cloning` the present repository `via https or ssh`.
-Then navigate to the folder where the git repository is located after cloning and try to build the project and then start a development server (see next point).
+Then navigate to the folder where the git repository is located.
+Up next try to build the project and start a development server (see next points).
 If there are problems with node or npm, try the command under "Node.js".

 ## Development server